billgraziano/xelogstash/README.md

 See the section below on derived fields for a description of the "mssql_" and "xe_" fields

 ## <a name="prefixes"></a>Prefixes and keeping your place
+**NOTE**: Starting in v0.20, the /status directory is being moved to the /xestate field.
+This should be done for you by the application.
+The new file name format is `domain_instance_class_identifier.state`.
+Please leave the Prefix in the TOML file for now.
+It will be removed in a future release.

-The application keeps track how far it has read into the extended event file target using a status file.
+The application keeps track how far it has read into the extended event file target using a state file.
 This file holds the file name and offset of each read for that session.
-The file is named `PREFIX_ServerName_Session.status`.
-There is also a ".0" fiel that is used while the application is running.
-You can tell the application to start all over by deleting the status file.
+The file is named `Domain_ServerName_Session.state`.
+There is also a ".0" file that is used while the application is running.
+You can tell the application to start all over by deleting the state file.
 The "ServerName" above is populated by `@@SERVERNAME` from the instance.

-The `PREFIX` is nothing more than a way to group files together.
-I found it very useful for testing and when I was first starting.
-Now I just have it set to "PROD" in the defaults and don't mess with it.

 ## <a name="app-settings"></a>Application Settings
 These are the fields you can set in the `[app]` and `[applog]` section of the configuration file.